ChrisHagan/lift-clojurescript/README.md

-# play-clojurescript - ClojureScript to JavaScript compiler for Play 2.3
+# lift-clojurescript - ClojureScript to JavaScript compiler for Scala lift

 ## About

 This plugin is initially based on [play-clojurescript](https://bitbucket.org/jmhofer/play-clojurescript).

-play-clojurescript is a [ClojureScript](https://github.com/clojure/clojurescript) 'compiled asset plugin' for Play 2.3.x It is similar to the other built-in compilers.

 This plugin deviates by not requiring the Play chain and compiling main/cljs to JavaScript files.